kirbs-/edX-Learning-From-Data-Solutions/Homework_6/CSharp/README.md

-C# solution provided by Victoras.
+C# solution provided by stochastictinker.